Standard-Cloud/cshelve/examples/asterix-and-obelix-database/README.md

     - For passwordless authentication, use the configuration in [azure-passwordless.ini](./azure-passwordless.ini).
     - For connection string authentication, use the configuration in [azure-connection-string.ini](./azure-connection-string.ini) and set up the environment variables as shown in [.env.example](.env.example).

+**Note:** Connection string authentication is faster than passwordless authentication at startup.
+The impact is measurable in the tests.

 ## Usage

 ### Running the Application